 Once a shopper has made a purchase with your brand, a helpful use of lifecycle remarketing comes in the form of emailed product recommendations.
 Instead of guessing at what a customer might want, you can leverage their past purchases to predict what they’ll be interested in now.

 For instance, if a customer buys a phone, an email recommending accessories or an extended warranty could be mutually beneficial.

-For fashion, send accessory suggestion that complement a recently purchased piece.
+For fashion, send accessory suggestions that complement a recently purchased piece to help “complete the look.”
 Similar approaches can be used for furniture, home goods, and numerous other categories.

-The value of lifecycle remarketing doesn’t stop at increased sales.
+The value of lifecycle campaigns doesn’t stop at increased sales.
 Asking previous customers to leave product reviews is a great way to increase your site’s public image.

 In general, the more reviews your site has, the more trustworthy it seems.
 84% of consumers trust online product reviews as much as a recommendation from a friend.
-2 But only 1.5% of purchasers leave reviews.
-3
+Unfortunately, only 1.5% of purchasers leave reviews.

 Lifecycle campaigns are the very definition of playing the long game.
 Instead of focusing on a single conversion, they set the stage for numerous future conversions.
 Just as a restaurant can’t survive without regular customers, ecommerce sites need the trust and support of frequent shoppers to thrive.

-By engaging customers who have previously purchased, you build up a client base, grow your brand, and set the stage for long-term success.
+By engaging customers who have previously visited your site, you build up a client base, grow your brand, and set the stage for long-term success.